If you have ever written a data-entry application, there's a big chance you used the

 SelectionLength > 0, so I need to access the underlying

 NumericUpDown is a composite control, a

 TextBox and a button box.
 Looking inside it through the Reflector, we can find the internal field which holds the textbox part:

 Friend upDownEdit As UpDownEdit

-We'll obtain a reference to this field using Reflection; this is done in the control creator.
+We'll obtain a reference to this field using the underlying

 Public Sub New()